COVID vaccines for kids are coming | DW | 25.10.2021

 "The only way to get us out of this pandemic is to vaccinate as many people as possible and [that goes for] all ages," Talaat said.

-Jakob Armann, a children's doctor (pediatrician) in Germany, meanwhile, is more reserved.
+Jakob Armann, a pediatrician in Germany, meanwhile, is more reserved.
 Speaking to DW, Armann said that children with comorbidities should get vaccinated, "for example, if the kid has trisomy 21."

 But Armann said he would wait "if it's a healthy kid."